Understanding your health

 What are the causes of gluteal tendinopathy?

-Here are some classic examples of the development of this pathology:
+Some classic examples of the development of this condition:

-• Resuming running after winter without proper pacing (especially when doing a lot of hills)
+• Resuming running after winter without carefully pacing your progress, especially if you do a lot of hill training.

 What are the risk factors for developing gluteal tendinopathy?